 Publications & Events

-Launch of DIMES: A Jean Monnet Project promoting diversity, inclusion and multidisciplinarity in European Studies.
+A new Jean Monnet Project launches to promote diversity, inclusion and multidisciplinarity in European Studies.

 Patrik Taufar argues that taking a decentring approach to the EU’s human rights policies may promote engagement and ensure the effectiveness of the policy.
 He frames this argument within the question of the future of Europe and what steps must be taken to ensure the existence of ‘a next European century’.

 “In each one of us, in differing degrees, is contained the person we were yesterday, and indeed, in the nature of things it is even true that our past personae predominate in us, since the present is necessarily insignificant when compared with the long period of the past because of which we have emerged in […]

 Since the Second World War, the international community has sought to prevent the repetition of destructive far-right forces.
 Nevertheless, violent far-right entities have recently received unprecedented electoral support.
 In light of the current reality, a new book by UACES member Natalie Alkiviadou critically assesses the international and European tools available for States to regulate the […]